 Research Interests: feminist theory, politics of identity, American political culture

-Alyson Cole is Professor of Political Science, Women & Gender Studies, and American Studies at Queens College and the Graduate Center, City University of New York.
-Cole’s work bridges political theory and American politics/culture, linking central questions of political thought—especially formulations of justice, the nature of vulnerability, precarity and subjugation, and the possibility of resistance—with an examination of political ideologies, rhetoric, and law/policy-making, emphasizing gender, sexuality, and race.
+Alyson Cole is Professor of Political Science, Women & Gender Studies, American Studies, and Liberal Studies at Queens College and the Graduate Center, City University of New York.
+Her work bridges political theory and American politics/culture, linking central questions of political thought—especially formulations of justice, the nature of vulnerability, precarity and subjugation, and the possibility of resistance—with an examination of political ideologies, rhetoric, and law/policy-making, emphasizing gender, sexuality, and race.

 Cole’s books include: The Cult of True Victimhood: From the War on Welfare to the War on Terror (Stanford University Press), Derangement and Liberalism (Routledge Press) and How Capitalism Forms Our Lives (Routledge Press).
-Her articles have appeared in journals such as Signs, American Studies, Theory & Event, Feminist Studies, Michigan Law Review, Gender, Work & Organization, Les Cahiers du Genre, Critical Horizons, European Journal of Cultural Studies, and WSQ.
+Her scholarship has been translated into French, Japanese, Spanish, Swedish, and Turkish.
+Cole’s articles have appeared in journals such as Signs, American Studies, Theory & Event, Feminist Studies, Michigan Law Review, Gender, Work & Organization, Critical Horizons, and European Journal of Cultural Studies.

 Cole is co-editor of Polity, Journal of Political Science and of philoSOPHIA: A Journal of transContinental Feminism.
 She is also a member of the editorial boards of Politics & Gender, Women’s Studies Quarterly, and International Journal of Criminology & Sociological Theory.
-A recipient of the 2008 President’s Award for Excellence in Teaching, and a Mellon Resident Fellowship at the Humanities Center (2009-10), Cole currently serves as a principal scholar in the “Vulnerable & Dynamic Forms of Life” International Network of Research, an interdisciplinary research collective supported by funding from the National Center for Scientific Research.
-Currently, she serves as the Executive Officer of the PhD/MA Program in Political Science at the Graduate Center.
-Cole is also a member of the Activist Educators Collective of the New York City Alliance Against Sexual Assault.
+She is the recipient of the President’s Award for Excellence in Teaching (2008), the Graduate Center Mentoring Award (2021), a Mellon Resident Fellowship at the Humanities Center (2009-10), and served as a principal scholar in the “Vulnerable & Dynamic Forms of Life” International Network of Research, an interdisciplinary research collective supported by funding from the National Center for Scientific Research.
+Cole was also appointed as a member of the Activist Educators Collective of the New York City Alliance Against Sexual Assault (2020-1).
+Currently, Cole serves the Executive Officer of the PhD/MA Program in Political Science at the Graduate Center.